Role Model (singer): Personal life

-Pillsbury has been diagnosed with type 1 diabetes.
+Pillsbury was diagnosed with type 1 diabetes when he was ten years old.

 Throughout his career, he has been very open about mental health issues and his own depression.
 As of 2019, he is based in Hollywood.

 He was in a relationship with social media personality and model Emma Chamberlain.
-Their breakup was announced in October 2023.
+Their break-up was announced in October 2023.

+From 2025 to 2026, Pillsbury was in a relationship with actress Dakota Johnson.